OpenIntroStat/ims/02-eda-notes.md

 This is useful for small data sets, but they can become hard to read with larger samples.
 Rather than showing the value of each observation, think of the value as belonging to a *bin*.
 For example, in the \data{email50} data set, we create a table of counts for the number of cases with character counts between 0 and 5,000, then the number of cases between 5,000 and 10,000, and so on.
-Observations that fall on the boundary of a bin (e.g. 5,000) are allocated to the lower bin.
+Observations that fall on the boundary of a bin (e.g., 5,000) are allocated to the lower bin.
 This tabulation is shown in Table \@ref(tab:binnedNumCharTable).
 These binned counts are plotted as bars in Figure \@ref(fig:email50NumCharHist) into what is called a \index{histogram}histogram, which resembles the stacked dot plot shown in Figure \@ref(fig:emailCharactersDotPlotStacked).